Maximum-Likelihood Quantum State Tomography by Soft-Bayes: Discussions

-The derivation idea described in Section \ref{sec_intro} conceptually applies to any no-regret online portfolio selection algorithm.
-However, as summarized in Table 1 of \cite{Luo2018}, other existing algorithms suffer significantly higher per-iteration computational complexities, in terms of the dependence on the parameter dimension, than that of Soft-Bayes.
-Since the dimension of a density matrix grows exponentially with the number of qubits, if we adopt another existing online portfolio selection algorithm to build an online ML QST algorithm, then the resulting algorithm will not scale with the number of qubits.
-Indeed, developing an online portfolio selection algorithm that enjoys both a low regret and low computational complexity is still an open problem \cite{vanErven2020}.
+Our approach to constructing a stochastic first-order algorithm for ML QST conceptually applies to any no-regret online portfolio selection algorithm.
+In this paper, we focus on Soft-Bayes.
+Other existing online portfolio selection algorithms have much higher per-iteration time complexities, in terms of the dependence on the ambient dimension and sample size.
+If we adopt any other existing online portfolio selection algorithm and ``quantumize'' it to obtain a stochastic algorithm for ML QST, then the resulting algorithm will scale poorly with the number of qubits.
+Developing an online portfolio selection algorithm that enjoys both a low regret and low time complexity is still open \cite{vanErven2020,Zimmert2022}.